LongBu/AWS-MLS-C01-Study-Guide/README.md

     * Check DNS setting resolution in VPC
     * Check Route tables
   * Types of Endpoints:
-    * Interface Endpoints: provisions an ENI (private ip) as an entry point (must attach a SG); supports most AWS services; powered by Private Link
+    * Interface Endpoints: provisions an ENI (private ip) as an entry point (must attach a SG); supports most AWS services; powered by PrivateLink
     * Gateway Endpoints: provisions a gateway and must be used as a target in Route table; supports both *S3 and DynamoDB*
   * Gateway Endpoints are preferred most of the time over Interface Endpoints as the former is free and the latter costs $
   * Interface endpoint is preferred if access is required from on-premises (site-to-site VPN or Direct Connect), a different VPC or a different region